digbmc/dssf-syll/weeks/03-pres.md

 ### 9:00 AM Check-In (DMCL)

 - Finish reading ["Digital Humanities and the Climate Crisis: A Manifesto"](https://dhc-barnard.github.io/dhclimate/) and [How to build a low tech website](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-lowtech-website/) (Low Tech Magazine)
+- Choose a site you use or helped create to test with the [website carbon calculator](https://www.websitecarbon.com/)
 - Write notes and questions in your log

 ### 11:00 AM Discussion